Bohgdanm/Aleo-project/README.md

 Hi, my name is Bohdan, and I've created a calculator using the programming language Aleo (Leo).

 **Here's what you can do with it:**
-- Adding
+- Adding "+"
-- Subtracting
+- Subtracting "-"
-- Multiplying
+- Multiplying "*"
-- Dividing
+- Dividing "/"
-- Exponentiating
+- Exponentiating "n*n"

 Cześć, nazywam się Bohdan i stworzyłem kalkulator, wykorzystując język programowania Aleo (Leo).

 **Możesz wykonać następujące działania:**
-- Dodawanie
+- Dodawanie "+"
-- Odejmowanie
+- Odejmowanie "-"
-- Mnożenie
+- Mnożenie "*"
-- Dzielenie
+- Dzielenie "/"
-- Potęgowanie
+- Potęgowanie "n*n"

 ## How to Start